The Campaign to Defend Hawaii Reefs from the Aquarium Trade

 100% of proceeds from book sales accrue to the campaign to end reef wildlife extraction.

-The Snorkel Bob Foundation produced these Hawaii White List Species PSA’s to shed light on aquarium trade corruption.
+Snorkel Bob’s produced these Hawaii White List Species PSA’s to shed light on aquarium trade corruption.
 The white list is a sham list, including many vanishing species, endemic species–species vital to reef function, all in deference to wildlife trafficking for the pet trade.

 Potter’s Angelfish | 2017 PSA